Coordinate Reference System Management

 If you have opened a dataset and the Coordinate Reference System (CRS) can be determined, you can access it via the rio.crs accessor.

-1. Look in attributes (attrs) of your data array for the grid_mapping coordinate name.
+1. Look in encoding of your data array for the grid_mapping coordinate name.
 Inside the grid_mapping coordinate first look for spatial_ref then crs_wkt and lastly the CF grid mapping attributes.
 This is in line with the Climate and Forecast (CF) conventions for storing the CRS as well as GDAL netCDF conventions.

 2. Look in the crs attribute and load in the CRS from there.
 This is for backwards compatibility with xarray.open_rasterio, which is deprecated since version 0.20.0.
 We recommend using rioxarray.open_rasterio instead.